conveyor-mq/conveyor-mq/README.md

 ### Worker

 A [worker](https://jasrusable.github.io/conveyor-mq/index.html#createworker) is responsible for taking enqueued tasks off of the queue and processing them.
 Create a worker by calling `createWorker` with a `queue`, `redisConfig` and `handler` parameter.

 The `handler` parameter should be a function which receives a task and is responsible for processing the task.
+The handler should return a promise which should resolve if the task was successful, or reject if failed.

+For more information, see [createWorker](https://jasrusable.github.io/conveyor-mq/index.html#createworker) and [Processing tasks](https://github.com/jasrusable/conveyor-mq#processing-tasks)

 ```js
 import { createWorker } from 'conveyor-mq';